rx342/partio/README.md

 In [memoria](./memoria), there is all my previous 🍙 with a virtual machine you can easily spawn.

+## Install ISO

+You can generate an `.iso` file with a minimal NixOS configuration that aims for installation.
+Please refer to the `justfile` recipe under the group `.iso`.

+> [!TIP]
+> Using GitHub Actions, it automatically builds the `.iso` and [release](https://github.com/rx342/partio/releases) it periodically.

 ## Credits

 - [viperML/wrapper-manager](https://github.com/viperML/wrapper-manager)